-To enable the HTML5 viewer for users in your system, select from the following options:
+To enable the new Web Proofing Viewer for users in your system, select from the following options:

 - Enabled and default: When this option is selected, the new Web Proofing Viewer is the default viewer for all users in your system when reviewing video or static proofs.

 Users can individually opt in to using the new Web Proofing Viewer when reviewing video proofs, as described in "Enabling and Disabling the Web Proofing Viewer" in "Reviewing a Video Proof in the Web Proofing Viewer" and in "Reviewing a Static Proof in the Web Proofing Viewer."
 This user setting is remembered the next time the user launches the viewer.

-- Disable new viewer: When this option is selected, users cannot use the HTML5 viewer for video proofs.
+- Disable new viewer: When this option is selected, users cannot use the new viewer.

 This option is selected by default.